simonmilz/james/README.md

 * `bull` -> https://github.com/OptimalBits/bull - The fastest, most reliable, Redis-based queue for Node.
 Carefully written for rock solid stability and atomicity. `bull` is used as a message queue.
 James DialogFlow script also uses `bull` and sends the corresponding messages there.

+* `bravia` -> https://github.com/waynehaffenden/bravia - Node.js module for discovering and controlling Sony BRAVIA Android TVs.
+This module allows you retrieve all the available service protocol API methods and invoke any of them.
+That is the package to use if you have a Sony BRAVIA Android TV.